kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 When a connection or subscription is severed, it's desirable to resume where it left off.

 MoqTransport implements this via subscriptions that can start/end at an object ID within a group.
-This is an okay approach, however it can result in redownloading objects (ex. incomplete keyframes) especially groups are delivered out of order.
+This is an okay approach, however it can result in redownloading objects (ex. incomplete keyframes) especially when groups are delivered out of order.
 But critically it will cause a fragmented cache, as a relay needs to parse incoming streams, split them at object boundaries, and operate independently on each object.

-MoqTransfork instead utilizes FETCH to serve incomplete GROUPs at a byte offset, since QUIC streams are tail dropped when reset.
+MoqTransfork instead utilizes FETCH to serve incomplete OBJECTs at a byte offset, relying on the fact that QUIC streams are tail dropped when reset.
 This subtle change dramatically simplifies relays, allowing them to stream from a cache by byte offset instead of a parsed marker (object ID).
 An advanced relay can now even forward STREAM chunks out of order, which was not always possible with Object IDs.